 - Grocery stores do not sell alcohol unless they have an attached store with separate check-out.

-- Good luck finding beer at a gas station, but legislators are fighting hard to change this.
+- Good luck finding beer at a gas station- only a few have permits to sell.

 - Ironically enough, you can't import alcohol from outside states, but the state is happy to mail it to you.